 “Sound on Display” panels

-BGR.com reports that Samsung will be revealing its “Sound on Display” (SoD) panels at CES 2019.
+Samsung revealed its “Sound on Display” (SoD) panels in 2019.
 SoD panels allow sound to come straight out of the picture, so no speakers are necessary.
 “By using vibration and bone conduction,” writes BGR.com, “Samsung’s Sound on Display technology gives the company the opportunity to place yet another component beneath the screen’s surface, leaving even more room for the display.”

 Samsung is always pushing the limits of television.
 In 2017, it introduced TVs with QLED screens, which Samsung says offer unrivaled brightness levels, black levels, and ability to reproduce colors, according to Digital Trends.